codewars/docs/__tmp__/wiki/kata-translations/index.md

 * do not add your own "cute" comments in the code
 * do not make any of your own "improvements" without informing the kata sensei why they were required

+The one notable exception to the last bullet point above is with regards to random tests.
+It is not uncommon for katas (published in the earlier years of Codewars) to lack random tests.
+In such cases, translations are still expected to include random tests, except in rare instances where random tests are simply not applicable.

 ### Consider relevance

 Not all kata can be translated to all languages.

 For example, if the kata is of a "Bugfix" type, the problem may not be applicable to other languages.
 If it feels like you are jamming a square peg into a round hole to create the translation then do not do it.

+Another example would be when there is a disparity in difficulty between a translation and the original kata.
+For instance, a language that requires a user to write out an entire algorithm will require a great deal more legwork versus a language which provides the same algorithm as a built-in or importable module (e.g. Python, known for being "batteries included").
+In short, if the translation (or the bulk of it) can be solved with a simple import and that option is not available in the original kata, that translation may not be suitable for publishing.

 ### Language conventions